 The menu showcases a variety of hot dogs and topping combinations.
 They also serve bratwursts, made from pork and elk, and even a vegetarian carrot dog.
 Gluten free buns are on available.
 In addition to dogs, they have delicious hand-cut fries that you can smother in homemade chili.
 And what comfort food is complete without ice cream?
 They have that too!

 As much of the produce as possible is sourced from Colorado farms.
 The menu changes seasonally depending on availability.
 Most of the meats are natural and local from Continental Sausage-Charcutnuvo.
 Condiments from Merfs Condiments.
 Soda from Rocky Mountain Soda.
 All from Denver.
 And ketchup is from Lakewood’s Elevation Ketchup.

 You can find a 1/6 replica of the iconic hot dog stand in Tiny Town, located in Morrison just off Highway 285.

-If you reside or will be passing through Denver, be sure to stop by another two iconic hot dog restaurants.
-For a more original taste, try Steve’s Snappin’ Dogs, which serves New Jersey hot dogs with a snap.
-For more exotic flavor, head to Biker Jim’s Gourmet Dogs, where you can find everything from reindeer to pheasant sausages on the menu.
+If you reside or will be passing through Denver, be sure to stop by two other iconic hot dog joints.
+For an original taste, try Steve’s Snappin’ Dogs, which serves New Jersey hot dogs with a snap.
+For more exotic flavors, head to Biker Jim’s Gourmet Dogs, where you can find everything from reindeer to pheasant sausages on the menu.